codr7/forthy2/README.md

 2 4 6
 ```

-`filter` takes an input follows by a predicate as arguments, and returns an iterator for the sequence of input values for which the predicate returns true.
+`filter` takes an input follows by a predicate as arguments, and returns an iterator for input values for which the predicate returns true.

 ```
   (1 3 5).filter &{.> 2}